Jammy2211/PyAutoLens/docs/overview/lensing.rst

     aplt.Tracer.image(tracer=tracer, grid=grid)

-When computing the image from the tracer above, the tracer performs all ray-tracing for the given strong lens system.
-This includes using the lens galaxy's mass profile to deflect the light-rays that are traced to the source galaxy.
+When computing the image from the *Tracer* above, the *Tracer* performs all ray-tracing for the given strong lens system.
+This includes using the lens *Galaxy*'s *MassProfile* to deflect the light-rays that are traced to the source *Galaxy*.

 This makes the image below, where the source's light appears as a multiply imaged and strongly lensed Einstein ring.

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/lensing/tracer_image.png
   :width: 400
   :alt: Alternative text

-The PyAutoLens API has been designed such that all of the objects introduced above are extensible. *Galaxy* objects can take many profiles and *Tracer* objects many galaxies.
-If the galaxies are at different redshifts a strong lensing system with multiple lens planes will be created, performing complex multi-plane ray-tracing calculations.
+The **PyAutoLens** API has been designed such that all of the objects introduced above are extensible. *Galaxy* objects can take many *Profile*'s and *Tracer* objects many *Galaxy*'s.
+If the *Galaxy*'s are at different redshifts a strong lensing system with multiple lens planes will be created, performing complex multi-plane ray-tracing calculations.

-To finish, lets create a tracer using 3 galaxies at different redshifts.
-The mass distribution of the first lens galaxy has separate components for its stellar mass and dark matter.
+To finish, lets create a tracer using 3 *Galaxy*'s at different redshifts.
+The *MassProfile* of the first lens galaxy has separate components for its stellar mass and dark matter.
 This forms a system with two distinct Einstein rings!